koldbyte/termoid/ReadMe.md

 Run `sudo setcap "cap_net_admin,cap_net_raw+pe" /usr/bin/nethogs` once on the system so that sudo permission is not required for running nethogs.

 # TODOs
-* Restart plasmoid command without restarting whole plasmashell.
+* ~Restart plasmoid command without restarting whole plasmashell.~ Use a shell.
+Keyboard input (along with Ctrl+C) works.
-* Support for Keyboard input.
+* ~Support for Keyboard input.~ Done
 * Support for button form in panel.
-* Make sudo commands runnable.
+* ~Make sudo commands runnable.~ Sudo commands working now as the keyboard input is available.
 * More configuration.
+(Suggestions are welcome)

 # Want to learn more about Plasmoids
 ## ExampleRepositories